WWF SmackDown! 2: Know Your Role

 Unused Entrance Videos

-When creating a superstar or stable with all create-a-superstar parts unlocked GameShark cheat, there are two seemingly unused options for entrance music/video that appear with the code enabled:
+When creating a superstar or stable with all create-a-superstar parts unlocked GameShark cheat, there are five seemingly unused options for entrance music/video that appear with the code enabled:

 - RAW IS WAR (STR1/41): Uses X-Pac's TitanTron from the first game (STR number 41; X-Pac's TitanTron in this game is STR number 56), and the SmackDown! theme song.
 The name string indicates that opening footage of the flagship show's intro was once planned to be available as an entrance video, similarly to the SmackDown! intro used for Michael Cole and Unknown wrestlers from Season Mode.